jling0906/SecureCodingInJava/_posts/2020-06-01-validation.md

     - May rely on some malicious callers to perform the validation

 - **Callee validation**: the data sender implements the validation
-    - Valication code can be encapsulated in a single location, which reduces the code size and the likelihood of incorrect validation
+    - Validation code can be encapsulated in a single location, which reduces the code size and the likelihood of incorrect validation
     - It is hard to forsee all the needs of callee, which may still need to do extra validation
 - Both
 - No validation